Envirometrix/PNVmaps/tutorial/README.md

     ## Variable importance mode:         impurity
     ## OOB prediction error:             0.3031399

-This shows that the average classification accuracy of this model is about 70%.
+thus, the average classification accuracy of this model is about 70%.
 Could this model be improved using some other algorithms?
 We can test the performance using the caret package functionality (Kuhn & Johnson, 2013):

 <img src="../tex/Fig_5.png" alt="Predictive performance of the target machine learning algorithms for mapping global distribution of biomes (N=8653). ranger = random forest, kkn = K-nearest neighbors, gbm = Generalized Boosted Regression Models, nnet = Neural networks." width="55%" />
 <p class="caption">